MaloLM/arc-genesis/README.md

 > Source: [arc-agi website](https://arcprize.org)

-## What is ARC-AGI Genesis?
+## What is ARC Genesis?

-🌟 **ARC-AGI Genesis** is a Python framework built to help you working in the ARC-AGI contest by providing essential tools and resources.
+🌟 **ARC Genesis** is a Python framework built to help you working in the ARC-AGI contest by providing essential tools and resources.
 It enables you to:

 - Visualize problems effectively.
 - Deploy and evaluate solutions via Kaggle (2 methods).